Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Project Components and Observational Facilities

 The \hsf{} project uses the TNS-provided Python code\footnote{\url{https://www.wis-tns.org/sites/default/files/api/tns_api_search.py.zip}} to solicit new and recently updated reports every half hour, and uses these reports to generate a list of \sneia{} candidates.
 We ignore transients that are classified as anything other than a \snia{} or non-peculiar sub-type, but still consider unclassified transients as potential \sneia{}.
 This leads to some NIR observations of targets that are later classified as non-\snia{}, but we cannot afford to wait for spectroscopic classification of each target, which often occurs after the NIR-peak as seen in Fig. \ref{fig:tns_hist}.

 The reduction in efficiency can be mitigated in several ways.
 The \hsf{} team relays targets of interest to the Spectroscopic Classification of Astronomical Transients (SCAT) program \citep{tucker22}.
-The SCAT team classifies astronomical transients using spectra primarily from the UH 2.2 m telescope's SNIFS instrument (described in more detail in section \ref{sec:snifs}), but has recently expanded to the ANU 2.3 m through a collaboration with Melbourne University.
+The SCAT team classifies astronomical transients using spectra primarily from the University of Hawai`i (UH) 2.2 m telescope (instrumentation described in more detail in section \ref{sec:snifs}), but has recently expanded to the Australian National University 2.3 m telescope through a collaboration with Melbourne University.
 In a random sampling of TNS objects, one would expect 10\% to be classified, but by providing SCAT with a list of candidates to observe, we increase the fraction of classified transients in our observed sample to about 73\%.
 Additionally, \citet{moller20} demonstrated that using whole light-curves, \sneia{} and non-\sneia{} can be identified with up to 95\% accuracy, or 98\% accuracy when including host-galaxy information.
 Even when restricting the light curves to early times, the difference in light-curve shape between various SNe allows us to avoid observing unclassified targets that are unlikely to be \sneia{}.
 The demographics of \hsf{} targets are presented in Table \ref{tab:demographics}.

 The following sections describe three untargeted surveys with publicly available light-curve generation services that we use to improve our triggering process, and as later detailed in section \ref{sec:distances}, improve our distance determinations.